databricks/mlops-stacks/{{cookiecutter.project_name}}/docs/ml-pull-request.md

 In both the staging and prod workspaces, the MLflow registered model contains links to:
 * The model versions produced through automated retraining
 * The Git repository containing the ML code run in the training and inference pipelines
-{% if cookiecutter.include_feature_store %} * The recurring Feature Store jobs that computes and writes features to Feature Store tables. {% endif %}
+{% if cookiecutter.include_feature_store == "yes" %} * The recurring Feature Store jobs that computes and writes features to Feature Store tables. {% endif %}
 * The recurring training job that produces new model versions using the latest ML code and data
 * The model deployment CD workflow that takes model versions produced by the training job and deploys them for inference
 * The recurring batch inference job that uses the currently-deployed model version to score a dataset